 Professor, Drawing/Painting/Core Curriculum

-Office location: Allyn Building 5A
+Office: Allyn 5A

 Najjar Abdul-Musawwir was born October 25th, 1958, in Chicago, Illinois.
 He is an internationally acknowledged artist who has exhibited throughout the United States, Africa, Asia and Europe.
-He currently works as a Professor of studio arts and art history in the School of Art and Design and Africana Studies at Southern Illinois University in Carbondale.
+He currently works as a Professor of studio arts and art history in the School of Art and Design and Africana Studies at Southern Illinois University Carbondale.

 Najjar's philosophical thoughts: